Ye (album)

-Ye (/jeɪ/ YAY; stylized in all lowercase) is the eighth studio album by American rapper Kanye West.
-It was released on June 1, 2018, through GOOD Music and distributed by Def Jam Recordings.
-Following controversy surrounding an interview with TMZ, West re-recorded all the work on the album, with him completing it over the course of just two weeks at West Lake Ranch in Jackson Hole, Wyoming.
-Guest vocals from PartyNextDoor, Ty Dolla Sign, Kid Cudi, Charlie Wilson, Jeremih, and 070 Shake, among others, are included.
+Ye (/jeɪ/ YAY; stylized in all lowercase) is the eighth studio album by the American rapper Kanye West.
+It was released on June 1, 2018, by GOOD Music and Def Jam Recordings.
+West began working on it in 2017, but restarted it after a controversial interview with TMZ in May 2018, completing it over a period of two weeks.
+Guest appearances include Ty Dolla Sign, Kid Cudi, 070 Shake, Charlie Wilson, Jeremih, PartyNextDoor, and Nicki Minaj.